majus/n8n-nodes-farcaster/README.md

+# Deprecated

+This custom n8n node is still supported, but has been moved to a single monorepo: [majus/n8n-nodes-web3](https://github.com/majus/n8n-nodes-web3).

+This repository will be archived and eventually deleted.

 # What is it?

 n8n is a no-code automation tool which allows to easily build complex workflows even for non-developer.